RusDarius/PongGame/README.md

 # PongGame
 A simple game of pong in Java

-The controls are W and S fot the left paddle and ArrowUp and ArrowDown for the right paddle
+The controls are W and S for the left paddle and ArrowUp and ArrowDown for the right paddle